 For you, for Pinterest

 Keeping the airlines happy is a real headache these days.
-We’ve noticed that travellers with backpacks generally get better treatment than wheely bag owners, it’s rare to see a backpack taken to the hold before boarding but we see it often with wheeled suitcases.
+We’ve noticed that travellers with backpacks generally get better treatment than wheely bag owners.
+It’s rare to see a backpack taken to the hold before boarding but we see it often with wheeled suitcases.
 I guess because our soft bags can be squashed they cause less of a problem in overhead lockers.
-We adults always fly with checked luggage, we couldn’t and wouldn’t fly carry on only as our electronics alone would take up our weight and volume allowance, but for the kids, it’s what we do and it saves us a few dollars on most flights.
-In my heart I want to buy the Lowe Alpine, it’s a brand I use and trust, but the Osprey is beautiful bag, it’s a shame it’s potentially too big for Air Asia.
-Because it’s a hugely popular bag I would presume that airline staff look out for them and know they can charge an extra baggage fee should they choose to.
-So which to choose for our next round of travel n Asia, which would you choose or what do you use?
+We adults always fly with checked luggage on long trips, we couldn’t and wouldn’t fly carry on only as our electronics alone would take up our weight and volume allowance, but for the kids, it’s what we do and it saves us a few dollars on most flights.
+In my heart I wanted to buy the Lowe Alpine, it’s a brand I use and trust, but the Osprey is beautiful bag.
+The fact that it was potentially too big for Air Asia made me nervous.
+Because it’s a hugely popular bag worried that airline staff look out for them and know they can charge an extra baggage fee should they choose to.
+In the end, all was fine, we bought the Osprey Farpoint 40 and have used it with no issues for the last couple of years.